ConcessionsSA is receiving a high number of applications and enquiries, causing longer than usual processing times.

-Eligible South Australians on low or fixed incomes can apply for help with the cost of energy bills for their principal place of residence.
+Eligible South Australians on low or fixed incomes can apply for household concessions to help with the cost of energy bills for their principal place of residence.

 If you live in a residential park, you could be eligible for a combined concession for your energy, water and sewerage - Residential Park Concessions.